SporosDAO/sweat-token/README.md

 ## Contributing

-We welcome contributions addressing issues or providing improvements.
-To provide your code please for the project and create a PR against the `dev` branch.
+We welcome your contributions.
+To provide your code please fork the project and create a PR against the `dev` branch.
-Include at least a reviewer from the core team.
+Request at least one review from the core team.
-Dev will be merged in `main` branch when we reach a relevant milestone that will be then deployed via the CI/CD pipelines.
+`dev` will be merged in `main` branch when we reach a relevant milestone that will be then deployed via the CI/CD pipelines.

 ## Supporters